Arro/earthy-player/README.md

 <img src="https://repository-images.githubusercontent.com/287707812/2242f100-4a9f-11eb-92b5-aa7d76758c55" width=300/>

-Start with html, end up with mp3 files you can listen to.
+###Intelligently convert HTML to audio.

 ## Motivation

 I've never been a fast reader.
-Given a choice between a physical book and an audiobook of the same content, I'll reach for the latter, 100 times out of 100.
-Whenever theres a long piece of text I am required to read, I always look for an audio option.
-While these options are expanding in recent years, the vast majority of prose online does not allow you to listen to it.
+When I'm given a choice between a physical book, and an audiobook of the same content, I'll reach for the latter 100 times out of 100.
+Whenever theres a long piece of text I am required to read, I always look for an audio option first.
+While these options are expanding in recent years, the vast majority of online prose does not allow for listening.

 You can use your device's in-built accessibility tools to do text-to-speech.
 You can ask Siri "read this article" and it **sometimes** works.
 But even when it does, this is far from ideal.

 I've tried various text-to-speech APIs, and Google Cloud's is the best I've found.
-They use some sort of machine-learning magic, and as a result, the output sounds extremely life-like.
+They use some sort of machine-learning magic, and as a result, the output sounds extremely lifelike.
 Far more similar to a real human voice than AWS' equivalent offering ("Polly"), for example.

 So I find myself writing various packages to convert HTML to an audio file I can listen to.